-We have audited the accompanying consolidated balance sheets of NetSol Technologies, Inc. and subsidiaries (the "Company") as of June 30, 2021 and 2020, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity and cash flows for the period then ended.
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial positions of NetSol Technologies, Inc. and subsidiaries as of June 30, 2021 and 2020 and the results of their operations and their cash flows for the period then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of NetSol Technologies, Inc. and subsidiaries (the "Company") as of June 30, 2022 and 2021, and the related consolidated statements of operations and comprehensive income (loss), stockholders' equity and cash flows for the year ended June 30, 2022, and the related notes (collectively referred to as the "financial statements").

+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial positions of NetSol Technologies, Inc. and subsidiaries as of June 30, 2022 and 2021 and the results of their operations and their cash flows for the year ended June 30, 2022, in conformity with accounting principles generally accepted in the United States of America.